softlayer/softlayer-python/docs/dev/cli.rst

 Arguments
 ---------
 A command usually isn't very useful without context or arguments of some kind.
 With click, you have a large array of argument and option types at your disposal.
-Additionally, with the SoftLayer CLI, we have global options and context which is stored in `softlayer.CLI.environment.Environment` and is attainable through a decorator located at `softlayer.CLI.environment.pass_env`.
+Additionally, with the SoftLayer CLI, we have global options and context which is stored in `softlayer.cli.environment.Environment` and is attainable through a decorator located at `softlayer.cli.environment.pass_env`.
 An example of options and the environment is shown below.
 It also shows how output should be done using `env.out` instead of printing.
 This is used for testing and to have a consistent way to print things onto the screen.

 ::